-The HiCOS PKI Native Smart Card cryptographic module cryptographic module contains an implementation of native operation environment (limited operational environment), the security policy is based on the file system created.
-PINS and keys that have been securely loaded at card issuance authenticate the roles of the Crypto Officer and User (Card Holder).
+The HiCOS PKI Native Smart Card Cryptographic Module contains an implementation of native operation environment (limited operational environment), the security policy is based on the file system created.
+PINs and keys that have been securely loaded at card issuance authenticate the roles of the Crypto Officer and User (Card Holder).